Is it possible to turn anyone into a storyteller as good as Neil deGrasse Tyson?

-This was one of those opportunities where you don’t say no and you trust in serendipity.
-But I knew I didn’t have “it” on camera yet.
-I never did.
+This was one of those opportunities where you don’t say no and you lean into the serendipity.

-So I doubled down on that.
-After a week of aimless stumbling, I came across a guy named Jason Silva.
-Thirty seconds into this video from Jason, it became clear what likeability and charisma look like.
-This guy is special:
+After a week of wandering, I came across a guy named Jason Silva.
+When watching this video from him, it became clear what likeability and charisma are.
+Jason is a force of gravity:

-It works so magically because of the phenomenon of "mirror neurons," as some folks call it: consider how when you see a fighter break their ankle, you wince in pain too.
-That’s “mirror neurons” at work.
-When you see someone who can’t breathe from laughing, you smirk.
-And—the classic—when the person next to you on the bus yawns, you yawn.
+I believe this works so well because of the phenomenon of "mirror neurons," as some call it: when you see a fighter break their ankle, you wince in pain.
+When you see someone who can’t breathe from laughing so hard, you smile.
+And—the classic—when the person next to you yawns, you yawn too.

-This reflects tens of thousands of years of human behavior: Imagine a hunter-gatherer darting down from the mountaintop to gather his tribe members.
-He’s exasperatedly recounting what just happened: a pack of starving, rabid lions sprinted after him for half a mile.
-The tribe members are glued to his every word because they feel the horror on his face—and they fear that could have been them.
+We can trace the roots of this phenomenon through years of evolution: picture a hunter-gatherer rushing down from the mountaintop to frantically gather his tribespeople.
+He’s exasperated and trying to recount what just happened: a pack of starving lions sprinted after him for half a mile.
+The tribe is glued to his every word because they feel the horror on his face—and they fear that could have been them.

 It.
 Could.
 Have.
 Been.
 Them.

-When you do this, your body captures other storytelling ingredients automatically: it knows how to vary vocal delivery, it knows when to pause, and it knows when to emphasize.
-Because when your mind relives the emotions, your body does the rest instinctively.
+This storytelling ingredient—blowing your own mind—made me realize that my treasure hunt was doomed to fail because I was looking for the byproducts of great storytelling.
+Things like vocal rhythm and so on.
+But it turns out that, by reliving experiences, your body captures all the great storytelling ingredients automatically: it knows how to vary vocal delivery, it knows when to pause, and it knows when to emphasize.
+Because when your mind relives emotions, your body reacts to them instinctively.
 You become walking cinema.

-It gets even better.
-Hand-in-hand with blowing his own mind, Jason exudes charisma.
-This is a serene state of projecting three qualities at once: confidence + joy + love for your audience.
-When you embody these, your thoughts flow into listeners’ minds without friction.
-Listeners are no longer focused on your eccentricities, insecurities and weird hand movements.
-Instead, they’ve opened their minds and deferred to you as their mental travel guide.
+Diving further into Jason's videos, I found more insights: while blowing his own mind, Jason exudes charisma.
+I noticed that charisma is the state of projecting three qualities at once: confidence + joy + love for your audience.
+When you embody all three, you put listeners at ease.
+They feel like you truly want them to be there.
+And when they feel that way, your thoughts flow into listeners’ minds without friction.
+Listeners lower their guards and their judgment.
+They're no longer focused on your eccentricities, insecurities, and weird hand movements.
+Instead, they’ve opened their minds to you.

-The more a storyteller loses themselves in the telling, the more the audience does too.
+The more a storyteller loses themselves in their own telling, the more the audience does too.

-So, Courtland and I sat down to record our podcast again.
+And so Courtland and I sat down to record our podcast yet again.

-I felt confident I now had the ingredients.
+I felt confident I had the ingredients this time.

-We preemptively bought the domain name, designed the show’s graphics, told our friends about it, and started inviting the big guests we always wanted to talk to.
+We bought the show's domain name, designed the graphics, told our friends about it, and started inviting the big guests we always wanted.

 Guess who it was?

-Then I went to Tim Urban to ask if he’d co-guest with Jason.
+I then went to Tim Urban to ask if he’d co-guest with Jason.
 Tim Urban is the mind behind Wait But Why.
-He's one of the best written storytellers of our era.
+He's one of the best storytellers of our era.

-Me, Jason, Tim, and Courtland sat down to talk for an hour on one topic…
+Me, Jason, Tim, and Courtland sat down for one hour to talk about a single idea:

 Midway into the episode, I told Jason a story of my own.
-It used many of the ingredients in this post.
+It used the ingredients in this post.